 Whether you only have a tiny patio in the back of your house or a large property in the countryside, you can transform your space into a sustainable garden with some innovative wildlife garden ideas where local wildlife can thrive.
-Few of us ever give much thought to adapting our gardens for the animals who live nearby, but with these simple wildlife garden ideas, you can play your part in protecting local fauna and cultivating a sustainable garden community.
+Many of us have started to try and living more sustainably, but few of us ever give much thought to adapting our gardens for the animals who live nearby, but with these simple wildlife garden ideas, you can play your part in protecting local fauna and cultivating a sustainable garden community.

 Remember – it’s about the small changes.
 You don’t need to take all these steps today, it’s as easy as putting one of these wildlife garden ideas into practice first and then adding more over time.

 Ultimately, your wildlife garden can be a space that encourages all kinds of animals to spend time there, providing a safe haven in a world where many areas have been urbanised and transformed by humans.

 Bees are crucial for the pollination of all kinds of produce and flowers, which is why protecting should be one of the primary goals of any sustainable garden.
 One of the simplest ways to do so is to plant wildflowers native to your area.
 These help bees thrive in areas that they had to abandon because of infrastructure development and the expansion of cities.

 If you’re in Britain and reading this, then caring for the bees is especially important.
 Why?
 Because 97% of the local wildflower habitats have been lost since World War 2 nationally.
 Interested to learn more about our bee population?
 Bee Life has some great content on their blog…and the Mining Bee is our new favourite.

 Make protecting bees as easy as it can be with some bee bombs – clusters of local wildflower seeds you can scatter in your garden.
 You don’t need any gardening skills to plant these, so there’s no stopping you from providing a better home for bees and so this comes in as our number one wildlife garden idea!